 We saw above that there are many factors that can impact the price of Arizona renters insurance, either as a new policy or a renewal for 2021.
 The average price is just fifteen dollars a month, or $187.00 per year.
 In fact, many people pay far less than that.
 Everyone can afford renters insurance in Arizona, and everyone should have a policy.

 Increasing your coverage tends to have only a minimal impact on cost.
 Two Arizona property management firms we work with, Garden Communities and Holland Partner Group both require $300,000 of liability coverage from their residents.
 The increased coverage often costs just a few dollars a year.
 For that few dollars, you get drastically increased protection from the owner of a building you cause damage to.
 You can increase your personal property coverage for a minimal cost, as well.

 Bonus: Renting In Arizona: Avoid Common Pitfalls

-The 2020 median rent in Arizona ranges between $740 and $1,010 monthly.
-That median rent can vary widely based on size of the apartment, quality, and whether you’re in Mesa, Phoenix, Tucson, or Sun City.
-Arizona is surprisingly affordable to live in and many areas have plenty of available housing.
-One of the most common mistakes people make when renting is not updating their Arizona renters insurance policy when they move.
-Make sure the company has your new address, so that coverage is available in the event of a loss.
+The median rent in Arizona is about $1,194 monthly.
+That can vary widely based on the size of the apartment, quality, and whether you’re in Mesa, Phoenix, Tucson, or Sun City.
+Arizona is surprisingly affordable to live in, and many areas have plenty of available housing.
+One of the most common mistakes people make when renting is not updating their renters insurance policy when they move!
+You always need to make sure the company has your new address, so that coverage is available in the event of a loss.

 While the sun shines about 85% of the time in Arizona, that doesn’t mean it never rains!
 Some parts of the state are subject to flash floods.
 Don’t forget that flood insurance is a separate product.
 You can use flood maps and advice from your insurance expert to determine if contents flood insurance is a good idea for you.